 Locks on the Huddersfield Narrow Canal are denoted by E and W on the east and west side of the Pennines.
 Dropping down the west side of the hills to Dukinfield Junction the Huddersfield Narrow meets the Ashton Canal, a waterway much enhanced by developments following the Commonwealth Games of 2002 held in Manchester.

 Ducie Street Junction in Manchester sees the Ashton Canal meeting the Rochdale Canal and a journey of 32 miles back across the Pennines to Sowerby Bridge.

 Restoration of the Rochdale Canal began in earnest in the 1980s and it was reopened throughout in 2002.
 Reservoirs around the summit level are a consequence of a large number of locks on a relatively short length of canal.
-The deep lock at Tuel Lane near Sowerby Bridge replaces two earlier locks that were lost to road development and is an imposing 19 feet (5.8m) deep.
+The deep lock at Tuel Lane near Sowerby Bridge (said to be the deepest on our waterways) replaces two earlier locks that were lost to road development and is an imposing 19 feet (5.8m) deep.

 Last date edited: 12 March 2019